 Your Consent: when donating sperm, you will need to give your consent in writing before we can use your sperm in fertility treatments.
 You can also decide to withdraw your consent at any time, up to the point at which your sperm is used in treatment.

 Donating Sperm at Wessex Fertility: you will need to visit our fertility clinic once a week for several months to make your sperm donation.
 Once you have made your donation, your sperm will be frozen until it is ready for use in fertility treatments.
 Your donation could be the answer to somebody’s dreams of a family.

-If you would like to find out more about donating sperm and how the decision could positively impact the lives of many, contact us today.
+If you would like to find out more about donating sperm and how the decision could positively impact the lives of many, visit tfpdonorbank.com or contact us today.
 We would be more than happy to answer your questions and book you into an initial consultation.
 As fertility specialists, we are passionate about helping people have the families they’ve always dreamed of.
 Sperm donation is such a wonderful gift that allows others to achieve their dream family.
 Thank you for considering donating your sperm.